SAROJA-SNEHA/SortingFruits/README.md

 # SortingFruits
-Sorting Fruits - aple and orange into shelfs
+Sorting Fruits - apple and orange into shelfs